jrlivesey/ProximaStability/README.md

 ./proxhillstab
 ```

 This will create two (large) data files containing the input parameters and Hill stability determinations for one million configurations of the system.
-Then, one may perform the analysis outlined in `Hill_Stability.ipynb`.
+Then, one may perform the analysis outlined in `Hill-Stability.ipynb`.

 ## Stability maps